PaddiM8/luno-lei/content/grammar/index.md

 Noun and descriptor conjugation is used when a word should not be verbified.
 Instead, it expresses *state*.
-For example, "ikeve" (small) conjugated in this way results in "to be small".
-With verb conjugation, it would instead refer to "to decrease".
+For example, `ikeve` (small) conjugated in this way results in `to be small`.
+With verb conjugation, it would instead refer to "to decrease`.

 ### Singular
 | Tense/Person | 1st   | 2nd   | 3rd   | Relative |